sbryan/spark-js-SDK/README.md

 # Spark JavaScript SDK

+### Overview
-This is a web client SDK for the Spark REST APIs, providing:
+This is a web client SDK for the Spark REST APIs.
+For API reference and a general introduction see our [documentation](spark.autodesk.com/developers/reference/).

-* A convenient interface for application developers.
-* An abstract layer for the Spark APIs.
-* High-level functionality by chaining/callbacking APIs together.

-The SDK requires that authentication API requests are called from a server.
-For example the guest token URL could be <i>http://example.com/guest_token</i>.
-This repository contains sample node.js code that implements these calls (located in the [authentication_server](https://github.com/spark3dp/spark-js-sdk/tree/master/authentication_server/nodejs) folder).
+This client-side implementation of the Spark APIs, includes a small server-side requirement to handle authentication APIs.
+Node.js code that implements the server-side calls is located in the repoistory's [authentication_server](https://github.com/spark3dp/spark-js-sdk/tree/master/authentication_server/nodejs) folder.

-###Quick Start
+### Installation
-* <b>Include the SDK library in your HTML page</b> just before closing the body section (`</body>`).
+1. <b>Include the SDK library in your HTML page</b> just before closing the body section (`</body>`).

 ```HTML
 <script type="text/javascript" src="//code.spark.autodesk.com/autodesk-spark-sdk-latest.min.js"></script>
 ```

-* After including the SDK library, the method ADSKSpark.Client.initialize() must be used to initialize and setup the SDK:<br>
+2. After including the SDK library, use the method ADSKSpark.Client.initialize() to initialize the SDK:<br>

 ```JavaScript
 ADSKSpark.Client.initialize(